MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 ![Screenshot of call controls.](media/teams-pc-call-controls.jpg "CC")

-When you select the **More options** button, you'll see additional features.
+When you select the **More** button, you'll see additional features.

 In Dynamics 365 Remote Assist: